Flea flicker: Reverse flea flicker

 The rise of the spread offense in recent years has led to the rise of the reverse flea flicker (also known as the double reverse flea flicker), which is an extension of both the conventional flea flicker and a reverse play.
 The play starts with the quarterback handing the ball off to another player, usually a running back, who then laterals the ball to a receiver.
-The receiver then laterals the ball again back to the quarterback, who typically takes a shot deep downfield.
+The receiver then laterals the ball again back to the quarterback, who looks to throw.

 Throwback flea flicker

-The throwback flea flicker draws the defense to the outside rather than to the inside as most flea flickers do.
+The throwback flea flicker draws the defense to the outside rather than to the inside.
 The play typically begins with the quarterback pitching the ball to a running back, who runs outside as if the play were a sweep.
-However, as the ball carrier draws the defense to the outside, he turns and throws a backward pass to the quarterback, who then looks to throw downfield.
+However, as the ball carrier draws the defense to the outside, he turns and throws a backward pass to the quarterback, who then throws downfield.